W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 published: true
 ---

-# Declutter your content heavy travel website, increase conversions
+# Declutter your content heavy, travel website and increase conversions

 Does your site already generate a large amount of daily traffic, yet it could **engage** your users for **longer**?

-I'm [Wai Law](/about/), an independent web design consultant with expertise in front end development supporting the travel industry.
+I'm [Wai Law](/about/), an independent, web design consultant with expertise in front end development, supporting the travel industry.
 I care about the engagement of your site and create better page experiences using data research methods and testing. **Here's how I can help:-**

 ### Redesign
 Data driven design for key pages in your funnel.
 Improve user experience and engagement which lead to increased conversion rates.